CosminStoian11/LaboratorJava/README.md

 -the "cart" page also has a submit button

-7.The website should store all the data in a databse
+7.The client can change his/her account username and password

--there will be a databse created to store the data of the website such as customer's account, orders, the stock of the books etc.
+-there will be the option to change the username and password for every account created

 8.The client can see the history search on the website